 The Dairy Beef Index (DBI) is a breeding goal for Irish dairy and beef farmers to promote high quality beef cattle bred from the dairy herd that are more saleable as calves and profitable at slaughter yet, they have minimal consequences on the calving difficulty or gestation length of the dairy cow.
-The DBI was developed by ICBF and Teagasc and launched during Spring 2019.
+The DBI was developed by ICBF, Teagasc&AbacusBio was launched in 2019.